 This Republican regime lasted until the Democrats retook control of the House in the 2006 elections.
 When they took over, they reverted to their previous selection system for committee chairs, presuming that the most senior member got the first shot, but requiring a secret-ballot vote to confirm each one.
 They also kept some of the rules that the Republicans had added, including term limits on chairs, at least temporarily.
 During the 110th Congress (2007-2009) Speaker Nancy Pelosi (D-Calif.) frequently pressured committees and their chairs to produce legislation that served her party’s interests.
 For example, she once forced John Dingell, chairman of the Energy Committee and the most senior Democrat in the House, to change the content of a bill his committee had approved.
 Then at the beginning of the 111th Congress, when the Energy Committee would critical in shaping many bills important to the newly elected President Barack Obama, one of Pelosi’s strongest allies in the chamber—Henry Waxman of California-- successfully sought to displace Dingell as committee chair.

 When the Republicans regained control of the House in 2011, they adopted a rules package that contained several provisions that had initially been adopted by the GOP in 1995, including a reinstatement of six-year term limits on committee chairmen.
-When selecting chairs, the Republican Steering Committee generally chose members who were the most senior for the position, only passing seniority when this conflicted with new term limit rules.
+When selecting chairs, the Republican Steering Committee generally chose members who were the most senior for the position, only bypassing seniority when this conflicted with new term limit rules.
 Facing a divided Conference of traditional conservatives and newly elected “Tea Party” insurgents, the Speaker of the House John Boehner (R-Ohio) pledged to change the “top-down” approach to House politics, giving committee chairmen more control over legislation and allowing party members more opportunities to modify legislation by way of amendments.
 Throughout the term, however, Boehner became increasingly involved in the legislative process in order to foster party unity and pass key legislation in the House, frequently bypassing or pressuring committees.
 This often resulted in the shifting of policy further to the right in an effort to garner the support of party conservatives.
 From the point of view of CPG, we would expect this more heterogeneous party contingent to be less likely to grant the leadership a free hand in employing the powers delegated to them, and that is what has transpired.

 So we see that in the decades after the initial Democratic reforms of the 1970s, the pattern of strengthening party leadership in the House was extended and reinforced, just as Conditional Party Government theory expected.
 The era of independent and autonomous committees and weak parties had been replaced by a system in which party contingents on committees were agents of their respective party contingents in the chamber.
 And the party’s interests and wishes were pressed on the committees by the leadership.
 Yet with all these changes, the structure of Fenno’s theory remained almost completely applicable, although many substantive details changed.
 Members retained multiple goals (including the enhanced importance of majority control), all of which could be benefitted via committee service.
 Committees continued to be influenced by important actors in their environments, although parties in the chamber became much more prominent and the importance of many other actors receded.
 The more polarized context led to changes in the decision premises of committees, and parties came to have much more influence on outcomes.